 - 1. Process for the Selection of Advisory Committee Members - a.
-Solicitation for New Advisory Committee Members - When the Restoration Authority staff, in consultation with the Governing Board, determines new Advisory Committee members are needed, the Restoration Authority will release a Request for Statements of Interest ("SOIs") to the

-Commented [A2]: Edit missed from first round of edits during April 27, 2016 governing board meeting.

-Restoration Authority's mailing list, as well as post the Request for SOIs on the Restoration Authority's website, and also conduct additional, general public outreach to solicit a diverse group of individuals.
-All SOIs received by the deadline will be forwarded to the Authority staff for review.

-- Individuals that inquire about Advisory Committee membership will be placed on the Restoration Authority's mailing list to be notified when each SOI is released. - The only exception to this process is outlined in subsection b. below, regarding substitutions for representatives of entities represented on the Advisory Committee.

-b.
-Substitutions of Representatives
+Solicitation for New Advisory Committee Members - i.
+When the Restoration Authority staff, in consultation with the Governing Board, determines new Advisory Committee members are needed, the Restoration Authority will release a Request for Statements of Interest ("SOIs") to the Restoration Authority's mailing list, post the Request for SOIs on the Restoration Authority's website, and also conduct additional, general public outreach to solicit a diverse group of individuals.
+All SOIs received by the deadline will be forwarded to the Authority staff for review. - Individuals that inquire about Advisory Committee membership will be placed on the Restoration Authority's mailing list to be notified when each SOI is released. - iii.
+The only exception to this process is outlined in subsection b. below, regarding substitutions for representatives of entities represented on the Advisory Committee. - b.
+Substitutions of Representatives - i.

-- i.
 The only exception to the process outlined above in subsection a. is for substitutions of appointees of entities represented on the Advisory Committee.
 An entity represented on the Advisory Committee may request in writing the designation of a new appointee to represent their entity, (for example, if their current representative changes positions or leaves the entity or if the entity desires a different representative). - j.
-Substitutes of Advisory Committee members will be made at a public Restoration Authority Governing Board meeting via a resolution passed by the Restoration Authority Governing Board.

-c.
-Selection of Advisory Committee Members

-- The Authority's Governing Board's committee on the Advisory Committee staff will recommend Advisory Committee members based on criteria outlined in Section 66703.7, as well as additional criteria as outlined below. - ii.
-All Advisory Committee members will be added to the Advisory Committee at a public Restoration Authority Governing Board meeting via a resolution passed by the Restoration Authority Governing Board.
+Substitutes of Advisory Committee members will be made at a public Restoration Authority Governing Board meeting via a resolution passed by the Restoration Authority Governing Board. - c.
+Selection of Advisory Committee Members - i.
+All Advisory Committee members will be added to the Advisory Committee at a public Restoration Authority Governing Board meeting via a resolution passed by the Restoration Authority Governing Board, and based on criteria outlined in Section 66703.7. - d.
+Terms - i.

-d.
-Terms

 New Advisory Committee members will be appointed for renewable four-year terms.
-Current members will be assigned either a two or four year term with approximately one half assigned to two year terms.

-2. Additional Criteria for the Selection of Advisory Committee Members
+Current members will be assigned either a two-year or four-year term with approximately one half assigned to two-year terms. - 2.
+Additional Criteria for the Selection of Advisory Committee Members - a.
+The Restoration Authority will strive to balance representation among public agencies, non-profit organizations, community groups, business interests, and individuals, and will strive to ensure continued representation of each of the

-- a.
-The Restoration Authority will strive to balance representation among public agencies, non-profit organizations, community groups, business interests, and individuals, and will strive to ensure continued representation of each of the statutorily-listed entities under Section 66703.7, and will encourage racial, ethnic, income, and gender diversity. - b.
-The Restoration Authority will strive to ensure geographic representation across the region and will include at least one representative from each of the nine counties in the San Francisco Bay Area. - c.
+- statutorily-listed entities under Section 66703.7, and will encourage racial, ethnic, income, and gender diversity.

+- b.
+The Restoration Authority will strive to ensure geographic representation across the region and will include at least one representative from each of the nine counties in the San Francisco Bay Area.

+- c.
 The Restoration Authority will strive to have representation of various technical and policy issues that pertain to the work of the Restoration Authority.
 These areas of expertise include:

-Commented [A3]: Supervisor Gioia's Edit #1/2

-Commented [A4]: Supervisor Gioia's edit #2/2.

-No longer wanting to be an Ad-hoc committee, so will be a formal committee following the Brown Act.

 - i.
 Habitat restoration;

 - ii.
 Environmental justice.

 - iii.
 Water quality;

 - iv.
 Flood protection;

 - v.
 Public access and recreation;

 - vi.
 Pollution reduction;

 - vii.
 Economic;

 - viii.
 Public and private financing;

 - ix.
 Community engagement;

 - x.
 Regulatory policies;

 - xi.
 Regional and local governance in the San Francisco Bay Area;

 - xii.
 Operation and maintenance of Public Lands;

 - xiii.
-Monitoring and evaluation of restoration; and
+Monitoring and evaluation of restoration;

 - xiv.
 Public and private partnerships;

 - xv.
 Public health; and

-- xiv.xvi.
-Climate adaptation.-
+- xvi.
+Climate adaptation.